DrAliceLefebvre/Weser_Bedform_Analysis_Codes/README.txt

-Below is information on the files in this folder, the inputs to these functions, and how to run the processing described in Lefebvre et al. (submitted).
+Below is information on the files in this folder, the inputs to these functions, and how to run the processing described in Lefebvre et al. (2021).

 There are three main functions to do the processing get_crest_troughlines.m = calculates the position and properties of crestlines